What Is the Order of Adjectives in a Sentence? An Infographic, Examples, and More…

 • Spanish – un hombre alto

-Also, some languages have grammatical gender, which means there needs to be a gender agreement between the adjective and the word it describes, which, in turn, means that the adjective changes.
+Some languages have grammatical gender.
+That means there needs to be a gender agreement between the adjective and the word it describes.
+So, the adjective’s ending also changes.

 • English – a small boy; a small girl